Best kimchi in the UK reviewed

 Vegetables

-Kimchi is a good source of vegetables and usually contains cabbage, onion and spring onion.
+Kimchi is a good source of vegetables and usually contains cabbage, carrot, onion and spring onion.

-Kimchi can also contains radish, daikon and other vegetables.
+Kimchi can also include radish, daikon and other vegetables.

 Uses for kimchi